AI-Messiah/AndyMinimalScript/README.md

 To run the script pass it as a string to handleScript.

 There is an external shutdown method if you want to run this inside a thread.
 This already has a mutex in it.

+This Operation restructures the lines so that brackets have their own line.